PneumaticDoggo/Voss-Configurator/README.md

 - **Quick Configuration**: Rapidly generate basic configurations for common scenarios
 - **Live Terminal**: Connect to devices via SSH or Serial and execute commands
 - **Live Configuration**: Easily configure VLANs, interfaces, and other settings on connected devices
-- **Batch Configuration**: Apply configuration files to devices in bulk
+- **Batch Configuration**: Apply configuration to switches in bulk
+- **Batch Template Generation**: Generate base templates including vlan creation, i-sid to vlan association and interface configs.
+- **Auto detection of the default gateway for batch configs**: The Voss configurator will automatically assign the default gateway where possible, using the IP address of the switch from a loaded CSV or manual device input.
 - **Template System**: Save and load configuration templates

 ## Requirements